RedHatInsights/curiosity-frontend/src/components/README.md

 <a name="Router.module_RouterContext..useSetRouteDetail"></a>

 ### RouterContext~useSetRouteDetail(options) ⇒ <code>\*</code> \| <code>string</code>
-Store product path, parameter, in state.
+Initialize and store product path, parameter, in a "state" update parallel to routing.
 We're opting to use "window.location.pathname" directly since it appears to be quicker, and returns a similar structured value as useParam.

 **Kind**: inner method of [<code>RouterContext</code>](#Router.module_RouterContext)
 <table>